libxml-raku/LibXML-raku/docs/Node/Set.md

 Description
 -----------

-This class is commonly used for handling result sets from XPath queries.
+This class is commonly used for handling result sets from XPath queries or DOM navigation methods.
 It performs the Iterator role, which enables:

     for $elem.findnodes($path) {...}
     my LibXML::Item @nodes = $elem.findnodes($xpath);